wonderful-panda/vue-tsx-support/README.md

 import "vue-tsx-support/options/allow-unknown-props";
 ```

-NOTE: Scope of option is whole project, not a file.
+:warning: Scope of option is whole project, not a file.

 ### allow-element-unknown-attrs